b-data/jupyterlab-r-docker-stack/NOTES.md

 The OS' Python version is installed at `/usr/bin`.

-:information_source: Because the [recent Python version](#python) is installed at `/user/local/bin`, it precedes the OS' Python version.
+:information_source: Because the [recent Python version](#python) is installed at `/user/local/bin`, it takes precedence over the OS' Python version.